 To help you understand what I’m talking about, the following list gives you some ideas of the types of toys I like to keep around.
 Where I can’t find the exact same as we’ve got here at home, I’ve found a similar example so you can see what I’m talking about.
 Just click on the links for further information.

-(Please note that this list contains affiliate links.
+***(Please note that this list contains affiliate links which means I earn a commission if you purchase any of them but there’s no extra cost to you.
 These links are to products that I have used and love myself or I would like to try and I think they’re worth sharing with you.
-If you have any queries, please check out my Terms and Conditions.)
+If you have any queries, please check out my Terms and Conditions.)***

 My kids love building Lego but I personally find the newer sets aren’t as flexible as the old, classic, ones.
 They definitely look appealing to children but the individual components tend to be more moulded and specific to the particular box set and it’s difficult to re-use them in other projects.
 This is why I tend to choose the classic Lego sets as I find them more flexible.